 The programme provides opportunities for students to develop and demonstrate knowledge and understanding, skills and other attributes in the following areas.
-The programme outcomes are referenced to the QAA benchmark statements for Communication, Media, Film and Cultural Studies (December 2019) and the Frameworks for Higher Education Qualifications of UK Degree-Awarding Bodies (2014) and relate to the typical student.
+The programme outcomes are referenced to the QAA benchmark statements for QAA benchmark statements for Politics and International Relations (March 2023) and the Frameworks for Higher Education Qualifications of UK Degree-Awarding Bodies (2014) and relate to the typical student.
 Additionally, the SEEC Credit Level Descriptors for Further and Higher Education (2021) have been used as a guiding framework for curriculum design.

-Knowledge and Understanding

-- A1.
-Recall and define business terminologies, including those connected to internal and external operating processes, planning and strategy, growth, marketing, products/services, finance and accounting systems, information systems, and the management and development of human resource within organisations. - A2.
-Understand and describe concepts and principles relevant to media and mass communications. - A3.
-Recall and define component parts related to globalisation, and how this connects to business, media, and mass communications. - A4.
-Recall and describe the nexus that exists between planning, finance and accounting, marketing, HRM, legal systems, quality, economics drivers within a business.
+Knowledge and Understanding Teaching and learning methods Assessment strategy A1- Recall and define what a business is and its internal and external operating processes, inclusive of planning and strategy, growth, marketing, products/services, finance and accounting systems, information systems, and the management and development of human resource within organisations.
+A2- Understand and describe concepts and principles relevant to mass communications A3- Recall and define globalisation in its component parts and describe its appearance within international economics and its impact on developing economics.
+A4- Recall and describe the nexus that exists between planning, finance and accounting, marketing, HRM, legal systems, Acquisition of knowledge and understanding is through a combination of lectures, workshops, coursework and practical assignments at all levels of the programme.
+Throughout, the learner is encouraged to undertake independent study both to supplement and consolidate what is being taught/learnt and to broaden their individual knowledge and understanding of the subject.
+Knowledge and understanding are assessed through a combination of unseen in-class tests, practical assignments and projects, essay and report assignments, oral presentations and examinations.
+The assessment strategy will include both individual and group work.